T-C-S-N/tcsn.io/AI_TERMINAL_INTEGRATION.md

 > examples
 💡 Example AI questions you can ask:
-   1. ask What's Tomas's background?
+   1. ask What's Toca's background?
    2. ask What technologies does he work with?
    3. ask Tell me about his recent projects
    4. ask What kind of roles is he looking for?
    5. ask What's his experience with Vue.js?

-> ask What technologies does Tomas work with?
+> ask What technologies does Toca work with?
 🤖 AI Assistant:
-   Tomas works with a wide range of modern technologies...
+   Toca works with a wide range of modern technologies...
    [AI response continues...]

 > status